Import Of IMPs Into Japan For Clinical Trials

-Getting the study drug at the right time is challenging for any clinical trial, and this is more prominent with the multi-regional clinical trials.
-To have the IMPs and ancillaries at the clinical trial sites in time, the sponsors need to have the right people, processes, facilities, and technology in place.
+Getting the study drug at the right time is challenging for any clinical trial, and this is more prominent with multi-regional clinical trials.
+To import and have the IMPs and ancillaries at the clinical trial sites in time, the sponsors need to have the right people, processes, facilities, and technology in place.

 - IMPs and their supportive products (i.e. Investigational and Non-Investigational medical products).

 - Laboratory supplies such as sample collection tubes, laboratory kits.